 Yes, we built the cones.

-We walked and talked and as we moved around the farm, I noticed one of my little Nubians had gotten out of the fence.
+We walked and talked and as we moved around the farm, I noticed one of my little goats had gotten out of the fence.

-I scooped her up, still talking about nothing having to do with Nubians, and plopped her into the arms of my oldest son who was in the pasture.
+I scooped her up, still talking about nothing having to do with goats, and plopped her into the arms of my oldest son who was in the pasture.